2022 Winners announced

-We are delighted to announce the shortlist for the 2022 .IE Digital Town Awards.
+We are delighted to announce the winners and runners-up of the .IE Digital Town Awards 2022.
 The quality and range of projects submitted was of a very high standard.
-It is clear that towns across Ireland are embracing digital as a way to breath new life into rural communities.
-The shortlisted projects will share in a total prize fund of €100k.
+It is clear that towns across Ireland are embracing digital as a way to breathe new life into rural communities.
+The winners and runners-up shared in a total prize fund of €100k.

 About the Awards